nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 3.8 Stats Feature
 Statistics is a useful way for users to get an overview of all open tasks in the TaskBook.
 Currently, `stats` supports 1 view - categorise by tags.
-The number of tasks that fall under each tag is counted, and displayed in descending order, for up to a maximum of 10 tags.
+Entering `stats` counts the number of tasks that fall under each tag, and displays the count in descending order, for up to a maximum of 10 tags.

-Given below is an example usage scenario for the `stats` command.
+Given below is an example usage scenario for `stats`.

 Step 1.
 User inputs `stats` and presses enter.